MSeidelFed/KineticMSI/USAGE.md

 ![AverageMSIdist](images/RowMeansDistribution.png)

 If the suggested link is Gaussian, as in the example, any parametric test will suffice to compare means and the *P*-values will be legitimate.
-If on the contrary, the suggested link is non-parametric we strongly suggest using a parametrized glm as means of class comparison.
+If on the contrary, the suggested link is non-parametric we strongly suggest using a parameterized glm as means of class comparison.

 Finally the function also returns either a list with the minimum datasets for all matrices or the compressed matrices used for mean distribution assessment and later for mean class comparison across samples.